Sherpa.

 I interviewed ambitious, performance driven athletes aged 18-45, that are not improving as efficiently as they want to be, do not have a personal coach, and seek personalized feedback in order to improve their athletic skill.

-Then…what was really preventing athletes from journaling?
+What was really preventing athletes from journaling?

-My research refuted Sherpa’s hypothesis.
+Research refuted Sherpa’s hypothesis.

 1 - The lack of good feedback: